Quail Hunting in Mississippi

 Black Prairie and Charles Ray Nix WMAs are currently closed to

-training during specified dates
+to bird dog training during specified dates

 .
-Check area regulations
+Check area

-purchasing a hunting and fishing license.
+from purchasing a hunting and fishing license.

 offer some quail hunting opportunity.
 For more information, contact